-Did you know that 88 percent of employees believe their employer did a poor job with the onboarding process when they were first hired?
+Did you know that 88 percent of employees believe their employer did a poor job with their onboarding process when they were first hired?

-The first week for remote workers is vitally important for both managers and the company itself.
+The first week for remote workers is vitally important for both the HR team and the company itself.
 That's why, right after the interview process, companies should have an onboarding journey in place for new staff.

 Listed below are seven steps to take to set your new team members up for success.

-Incorporate these steps into your remote onboarding program and your new remote workers will become valued people within your org very quickly.
+Incorporate these steps into your remote onboarding process and your new remote workers will become valued people within your org very quickly.

 1. Invest In The Right Tools